 And that’s not all!

-My writing workshops–Wulf Moon’s SUPER SECRETS–won Critters Best Writers’ Workshop of 2019, and again in 2020!
-My online book of writing tips by the name–you guessed it, Wulf Moon’s SUPER SECRETS–won Critters Best Writers’ Resource of 2020 as well.
-I was invited to teach my Super Secrets as master workshops last year at Fyrecon and Fyrelite, and they sold out over and over again.
+I was invited to teach my award-winning Super Secrets of Writing master workshops in 2020 and 2021 at Fyrecon and Fyrelite, and they sold out over and over again.
 I am thrilled so many writers have benefited from my teachings, saving them many years of trial and error in the school of hard knocks.
 The proof?
-Four from my Super Secrets Workshop have won the #1 international talent search for speculative fiction writers, the Writers of the Future Contest.
-One of my editing clients won as well.
-And many of my students have gotten their first professional sales, won the Mike Resnick Memorial Award, the Canadian Book Awards, and are even well on their way to their own professional writing careers.
+In the past three years, six alumni from my Super Secrets Workshop–the year-long version I conduct for free to help aspiring writers–have either won or were published finalists in the #1 international talent search for speculative fiction writers, the Writers of the Future Contest.
+One of my editing clients won as well after I encouraged her to enter the contest.
+Many of my mentees and students have obtained their first professional sales, one took grand prize in the Mike Resnick Memorial Award and another took third place, another won the Canadian Book Awards, many have been finalists in Writers of the Future, and a number are well on their way to achieving their own professional writing careers.
 This makes me most happy.

 Last, but not least!
 (Are we there yet?
 Are we there yet?)

-My workshops continue to sell out every time I teach them, and I often have to do overflow workshops.
-I’ve been invited to teach four Super Secrets of Writing Workshops at Fyrecon Online again in November 2021.
+My workshops usually sell out when I teach them, and I often have to do overflow workshops, even when I’ve set max seating to fifty.
+I taught four Super Secrets of Writing Workshops at Fyrecon Online in November 2021 as a master guest, and I’ve been invited back again for 2022.
 Would you like to obtain an e-book, trade paperback, or hardcover of the award-winning Wulf Moon’s SUPER SECRETS?
 Well so would I!
 Where is it?
 How do I get one?
 It’s still TOP SECRET, but I can let you in on a secret.
 It’s coming out this year–TWO, COUNT THEM, TWO BEAUTIFUL BOOKS–with an exciting Kickstarter to kick off the show!
 They’ll be published by Mark Leslie Lefebvre of Stark Publishing Solutions.
 Stay tuned because . . .

 The story of Wulf Moon is to be continued.